The Ultimate Guide to Google Business Profile for Accountants| |

 - Freshen the Q&A section

-Remember, Google's goal is to connect searchers with the best fit for their specific search query.p A well-maintained Business Profile ensures your accounting firm is well-represented with detailed and trusted information, and increases your chances of showing up in search.
+Remember, Google's goal is to connect searchers with the best fit for their specific search query.
+A well-maintained Google Business Profile ensures your accounting firm is well-represented with detailed and trusted information, and increases your chances of showing up in search.

-If you would like Build Your Firm to help manage your Google My Business listing, contact us at 888-999.9800, ext 1, or email us at [email protected] to learn more about our websites and marketing services for accountants.
+If you would like Build Your Firm to help manage your Google Business Profile, contact us at 888-999.9800, ext 1, or email us at [email protected] to learn more about our websites and marketing services for accountants.